-The state of Delaware requires that people complete a minimum of 150 semester hours of college that includes a Bachelor's degree or higher before they can gain licensure as CPAs.
+The state of Delaware requires that people complete a minimum of 150 semester hours of college that includes a Bachelor of Science in Accounting or higher before they can gain licensure as a CPA.
 Your studies should include a concentration or major in accounting or an equivalent field of study as determined by the Delaware Board of Accountancy.
 If you haven't yet enrolled, ask for information from colleges and universities in Delaware that offer degree programs in accounting.

 If you are already attending college, you should verify that the program in which you are enrolled is one that is accredited by one of the accrediting bodies that are approved by the state Board.
+To become a certified accountant, you will want to start with getting an (AA) Accounting Associates.
 Delaware requires accounting programs to be accredited by one of the following:

 - New England Association of Schools and Colleges

 - Northwest Commission on Colleges and Universities